 3. Grid Computing: Form of distributed and parallel computing whereby a super and virtual computer is composed of a cluster of network loosely coupled computers for performing large tasks.

-4. Fog Computing: Distributed Computing paradigm that provides data compute storage and application services closer to the client or near user edge devices such as network routes.
+4. Fog Computing: Distributed Computing paradigm that provides data compute storage and application services closer to the client or near user edge devices such as network routers.

-5. Mainframe Computers: The Computer used by the large organizations for large data processing such as Census, industry or consumer statistics, police and secret intelligence services, planning, financial transactions processing.
+5. Mainframe Computers: The advance and powerful Computer used by large organizations basically for large data processing.
+Usually, companies use it for Census, consumer statistics, industry policies, and secret or private intelligence services like planning, financial transactions processing, etc.

-6. Utility Computing: The packaging of computing resources such as computation and storage as method service similar to a traditional public utility such as electricity.
+6. Utility Computing: The Computing resources are also packaged so such as computation and storage as a method service like the older public utility services such as electricity.

 7. Peer to peer: A distributed architecture without the need for any central coordination.
-No authority among people The data is preserved through suppliers and consumers of resources.
+No authority among people The data in this peer-to-peer network is preserved through suppliers and consumers of resources.

 8. Green Computing: This type of computing emphasizes reducing the use of harmful materials in computing which is dangerous for the environment.

-9. Cloud Sandbox: Alive, isolated computer environment in which a program, code or file run without affecting the application in which it runs.
+9. Cloud Sandbox: The computer environment Alive, isolated in which a, code or file or a program run without affecting the source application in which it runs.

 Characteristics Of Cloud Computing:

-3. Device and location independence as the user can access the system using a web browser regardless of their location or device they use.
+2. Device and location independence can be accessed just by using a web browser irrespective of their location or devices they use.

-4. Maintenance: The maintenance is very easy as it is not needed to be installed in each computer and can be accessed from different locations.
+3. Maintenance: The maintenance is very easy can be accessed and managed from different locations.

-5. Multitenancy: This enables the sharing of resources and costs across large numbers of users which allows centralization of machines at a particular place
+4. Multitenancy: This enables the sharing of resources and costs across large numbers of users which allows the centralization of machines at a particular place

-6. Peek load capacity increases: With the utilization and efficiency improved for the system that is often only 10-20% utilized.
+5. Peek load capacity increases: With improved utilization and efficiency for the system, the resources are 10-20% utilized.

-7. Performance: It is maintained by the experts of Information Technology (IT) from the service providing company.
+6. Performance: Cloud is maintained by the experts of Information Technology (IT) from the service-providing company.

-9. Productivity: This will certainly increase as multiple people work on the same data simultaneously instead of waiting for it to be saved and E-mailed.
-Time may be saved as information does not need to be reentered where field matched.
+8. Productivity: It increases as multiple people work on the same data simultaneously instead of waiting for it to be saved and E-mailed.

-10. Increases reliability as it is suitable for the businesses continuity and disaster resourcing.
+9. Increases reliability as it is suitable for business continuity and disaster resourcing.